 Q. How does this affect the offshore market?

-Set out below is a summary of the key requirements under the UK legislation that will trigger such contact.
+Set out below is a summary of the key requirements under the UK legislation.
 In this regard, UK companies are required to:

 find out who has significant control of the company

 contact these people to confirm the position and obtain required information

 allow people with a proper purpose to inspect the PSC Register